 - Two adult guardians/caregivers/visitors per pediatric patient are allowed at the bedside at a time between hospital visiting hours, including the Neonatal Intensive Care Unit NICU.
 One adult guardian/caregiver/visitor may be at bedside 24 hours a day in all pediatric units.
 In pediatric units, one adult guardian/caregiver/visitor may sleep overnight at bedside, except in the NICU.
 Two guardians/caregivers/visitors can accompany a child to a procedure.
 One guardian/caregiver/visitor at a time may be in the recovery room with a pediatric patient.

-- One visitor is permitted for Emergency Room (ER) patients for a maximum of two hours of visitation per day.
-ERs may limit visitors to ensure staff and patient safety.
+- One visitor is permitted for Emergency Room (ER) patients.
+ERs may limit visitors during visiting hours to ensure staff and patient safety.

 - Exceptions to visitation hours and limits may be granted for imminent (within 24 hours) end of life and/or patients with cognitive or developmental impairments or at the discretion of hospital leadership.

 Visitors who do not comply with all of the above requirements will be asked to leave.

 A visitor to the Mount Sinai Health System is defined as someone who is accompanying or visiting a patient at a Mount Sinai site.
 Individuals who are coming to campus for business meetings are considered to be Business Guests and must be fully vaccinated.